connornishijima/connornishijima.github.io/_products/emotiscope.md

 By having varying window lengths per bin, the highest notes can be detected with minimal sample data, and the lowest notes can still have good frequency-domain resolution with minimal latency.

 Also employed is a lookup table to a Gaussian window.
 The index into this table is a floating point number incremented by "window_step", another non-integer.
 This allows for nearest-neighbor interpolation of the 4096-sample-long LUT at crazy speeds.
+(I'm aware I could store only half of this window, but I'm trading memory for execution speed in this case)

 ```c
 void init_window_lookup() {